 - Read the application instructions (PDF) carefully.

-- Start the process for a criminal background check (see instructions for more details).
+- Start the process for a criminal background check (see guidance document (PDF) for more details).

 - Download and fill out the application form (PDF).
 Make sure to sign the application.

 - If you are leasing land, the landowner must give permission with the landowner affidavit form (PDF).